BellAppLab/Backgroundable/README.md

 git submodule add -b Submodule --name Backgroundable https://github.com/BellAppLab/Backgroundable.git
 ```

-Navigate to the new Backgroundable folder and drag the Pods folder to your Xcode project.
+Navigate to the new Backgroundable folder and drag the `Source` folder into your Xcode project.

 ## Author